All Episodes

 But if she had carried twins, you know, she would receive an extra $5,000 of compensation.

-So, you know, she'd be receiving 52%.
+So, you know, she'd be receiving a lot of money.

-Yeah, for a whole for a whole other baby.
+Yeah, for a whole nother baby.

-Um, I mean, that's standard.
+I mean, that's standard.

 The $5,000 number per additional fetus is standard, like basically across the industry from all the contracts that I've seen.

-And so, like, if it ends up being triplets, you know, then it's like you get $55,000, right?
+And so like, if it ends up being triplets, you know, then it's like you get $55,000, right?

 But then you get two kids, right?